 Crystal-clear 4K HDR footage.
 Built-in spotlight.
 Ultra-wide viewing angle.
 Up to 6 months of battery life.
-Features 2-way audio.
+Features two-way audio.
 Color night vision.
 Weather-resistant.
 Available in white and black.

 Its automotive sensor is on the sensitive side.

 Affordable.
 Full HD resolution.
 Colorful night vision.
 Weather-resistant.
-Convenient 6-month battery life.
+Convenient six-month battery life.
 Easy to install.
-Integrated siren and 2-way audio.
+Integrated siren and two-way audio.
 Sends motion alerts to your smartphone.

 Other Arlo cameras have a wider viewing angle than 130 degrees.

 Especially affordable.
 Crisp FHD video.
-Features 2-way audio.
+Features two-way audio.
 Simple installation.
 Motion detector.
 Sharp night vision.
-Automatic privacy shield prevents unwanted recording.
+An automatic privacy shield prevents unwanted recording.
 Available in white and black.

 For indoor use only.

 It offers 2,000-3,000 lumens of light for illuminating dark areas and records video in 2K with HDR.
 The setup is wire-free and quick, and the weather-resistant build makes it suitable for outdoor and indoor use.

 There are reports of video recording being delayed for a few seconds when starting.

 After going through an intensive research process to narrow down our short list of top products in this space, we tested the Arlo Ultra 2 to be sure that it’s worthy of our recommendation.
 Guided by experts, we spend hours looking into the factors that matter and test to verify manufacturer claims.